s44s/real-time-web-project/readme.md

 Run `npm start` to start the server on port 8000.

-Create a `.env` file with the following values:
+Create a `.env` file with the following values.

-You can find the following values on [this website](https://beta.developer.spotify.com/):
+To fill in this values, you have to create a Spotify Developer account on [this website](https://beta.developer.spotify.com/):
 - CLIENT_SECRET
 - CLIENT_ID
 - REDIRECT